-The DMin programme is developed with a bottom-up approach in designing the curriculum.
-This approach ensures that students are not only exposed to information based on pre-defined courses, but they also have opportunities to choose context-specific courses in diverse disciplines.
-They are required to write a research thesis/project based on a research problem they have identified in the field or to reflect and research on the best practices of their ministry or document the history of their organisation.
+The 3-year DMin programme is accredited by Asia Theological Association (ATA), specialising in multiple streams.
+It is built on a hybrid learning mode, combining the benefits of online real-time (or synchronous) learning, non-synchronous learning, and residential components.
+As a result, students are not only exposed to information based on pre-defined courses but also have opportunities to choose context-specific courses in diverse disciplines.
+In addition, students are required to write a research thesis/project based on a research problem they have identified in the field, reflect and research the best practices of their ministry, or document the history of their organisation.

 - ENTRY REQUIREMENTS

 - MDiv, BD, MTh, or equivalent from a recognised institution, and passed with at least II Class (B+) or equivalent.